Ordination Portfolio

 So no, I’m not the son of a pastor.

-But I am the son of two people who lived their faith loudly, who showed me what it means to serve, to lead, to love, and to answer the call when it comes.
+But I am the son of two people who lived out their faith, who showed me what it means to serve, to lead, to love, and to answer the call when it comes.

 Because sometimes the call to ministry doesn’t come through a dream or an audible voice.

-Sometimes it comes in the silence of a Pathfinder meeting… and the quiet rise of a 9-year-old’s hand.
+Sometimes it comes in the silence of a Pathfinder meeting… and the quiet rise of a 10-year-old’s hand.

 Testimonials